 January 24 (International)

-Moebius Syndrome Awareness Day is dedicated to raising global understanding about Moebius Syndrome, a rare neurological disorder that primarily affects the face and eyes.
+Moebius Syndrome Awareness Day is dedicated to raising global understanding about Moebius Syndrome, a rare neurological disorder primarily affecting the face and eyes.
 It's an important day for generating empathy, sharing personal experiences, and supporting research initiatives.
 The ultimate aim is to improve the quality of life for individuals living with this condition, fostering inclusivity and acceptance.

 January 30 (International)